Capacimeter

 Let's measure !

-Get you capacimeter ready : the connection
+Get your capacimeter ready : the connection

 The capacimeter have two ways to measure capacitances, whether they are all connected to a common ground or floating capacitances.